elifesciences/elife-continuum-documentation/file_naming_spec.md

 - elife-00012-fig3-figsup3-v1.tiff
 - elife-00012-fig3-figsup3-data1-v1.csv

-We have appended the version number to each file, and we have dropped the `VOR` indicator, as this information makes not sense to any person outside of eLife.
+We have appended the version number to each file.

 The following JSON is sent to the Drupal container (I've redacted specifics in the call to just highlight the components related to the article versions and identifiers)